 The Ergonomics program is a division of Risk Management and Insurance at Colorado State University.
 Although one of the major goals of the program is to prevent ergonomic-related injuries through education, evaluation of workstations and work practices, and implementation of ergonomic control strategies, ergonomics also seeks to minimize inefficiencies, improve productivity, and increase employee health.

 What is Ergonomics?

-To ensure a safe workplace with a reduced employee exposure to recognized ergonomic hazards, an ergonomic evaluation is often necessary and highly recommended.
+To ensure a safe workplace and reduced employee exposure to recognized ergonomic hazards, an ergonomic evaluation is often necessary and highly recommended.
 Employee participation also plays a large role in the ergonomics process at CSU and employees are highly encouraged to become active in the ergonomics program.
 One may do this through evaluation of their own workstation and/or work processes, coordination of training sessions or review of equipment and tools as well as becoming more educated and empowered to make recognizing ergonomic risks part of their daily responsibilities.

 The CSU Ergonomics program offers a variety of ergonomic related services, customized job-specific training, and educational sessions, product, equipment assessment, and review.
 Please review specific information available in the menu to the left.

 for additional information or with any questions.